TeachersFirst's Research Resources

-Today’s students must learn the valuable skill of research.
-Research will be required in future studies, and possibly a career.
-Research requires planning, execution, and digging deep.
-Students must learn to raise the right questions about what they are listening to, watching, or reading.
-They must learn how to decipher quality research from mediocre and find the best places for GOOD research.
-This collection of resources includes lesson ideas, activities, and resources for teaching research skills.
+Today's students must learn the valuable skill of research and research strategies.
+Students will find research skills helpful for future studies and possibly their careers.
+Finding necessary information and resources necessitates planning, execution, and digging deep.
+Students must learn to raise the right questions about what they listen to, watch, or read.
+They should have opportunities to practice research strategies and decipher quality research from mediocre to find the best places for good resources.
+This collection of resources includes lesson ideas, activities, and resources for teaching research skills for all grade levels.

 Click here to view our complete collection of tagged research resources.
 You may also be interested in our tagged list of resources about media literacy, citations, and summarizing.